Writing Freedom Fellowship

 The Writing Freedom Fellowship recognizes talented emerging and established poets, fiction writers, and creative nonfiction writers impacted by the carceral system.

-Twenty fellows are supported with opportunities for professional development and shared learning, and an award.
+Twenty fellows are given professional development opportunities, join a community of writers, and receive an award.

 More than two million people are imprisoned in the United States at any given time.
 Beyond prison and jail, the long tentacles of the carceral system impact millions more, through the border regime, policing and probation, family policing, and involuntary commitment.